MathHeads/Engineeringprojects/README.md

  -Many things we can make the chamber out of: styrofoam, metal, wood, etc.

  -Many ways to turn eggs inside the chamber: Automation, notify farmer, roll eggs with mechanism, etc.

+ Overview of process/ how we chose solution

+ -